Skip to main content

 gameplay7 positive mentions

-• Wyrmsun captures the nostalgic feel of classic RTS games like Warcraft II, offering a blend of familiar gameplay mechanics and new features such as persistent heroes and a robust economy.
+• Wyrmsun captures the nostalgic feel of classic RTS games like Warcraft II, offering a rich blend of gameplay mechanics and lore.

 • story